 - Get in contact with someone who owns a breed you are looking to invest in and ask if you could perhaps borrow the dog or visit them for a few hours, to see how well you get on with them.
 To properly test your allergies, you need to make sure the only dog or indeed pet that is around is the one of the breeds you are interested in owning.
 That way you can be sure no other dogs or pets are setting off your allergies.

 - It’s important to remember though that carrying out any allergy tests with puppies is more or less pointless as they don’t shed hair.
+It is more important to consider what will happen when a puppy becomes an adult dog and their coat changes.

 - If there’s a particular type of coat you prefer, such as a fleece, wavy or flat coat, find an owner with a similar coat and spend time with that dog.
 Generally speaking, flat and wavy coat cockapoos tend to shed more fur than other types because they are genetically closer to cocker spaniels.